Health Benefits of Drinking Water

 The health benefits of drinking water are well documented and there is little debate about the relationship of water and health.
-There is debate about how much water we need and some of its touted benefits.
+However, experts disagree about how much water we need, which types of water are best, and some of the benefits of drinking water.

 Water is essential for life.
 It doesn't look it, but your body is approximately 70% water.
 That means the average 150 pound adult is made up of 40-50 quarts or 80-100 pounds of water.
 Brain tissue contains 85% water.
 Muscles are 75% water, blood is over 80%, and bones are 22% water.
 These cells need a ready supply of water to function properly and to live.

-Water is not only in your cells, but between your capillaries and cells.
-Interstitial fluid fills the spaces between most of your cells and makes up 16% of your body's water.
+Water is not only located in your cells, but between the capillaries and cells.
+Interstitial fluid fills the spaces between most of your cells, accounting for 16% of your body's water.
 It plays the vital role of carrying nutrients, hormones, gasses and water to the cells from the blood and waste products from the cells to the lymph.

 An adequate water supply improves mental and physical performance.
 It cushions joints and vital organs.
 Water is vital for proper blood circulation and cell health.

-How much do you need to drink to get the health benefits of drinking water?
-The answer depends on a number of factors.
+How much you need to drink to get the health benefits of water depends on a number of factors.

 The average adult uses about three quarts, or 12 cups of water a day for digestion, nutrient absorption, and toxin removal.

 Many experts agree that for normally active, healthy people, drinking ½ ounce of water per pound of body weight is ideal.
 That's eight to ten cups of water daily.
 The rest of your water needs are filled by vegetables, juicy fruits, meat and fish.

 In a large study conducted at Loma Linda University in California, researchers found that people who drank five or more glasses of water a day were less likely to die from a heart attack than people who drank less than two glasses.